 The Friends of Illinois Nature Preserves support biodiversity conservation in our Nature Preserves state-wide.
 Our core mission is to ensure that these sites maintain their rare and unique plants, animals, and natural communities into the distant future.
 To do this, we connect the caring public with treasured nature, help find new resources, and train and empower expert and dedicated volunteer stewards.
-Nearly 600 ecologically important sites totaling 110,000 acres have been protected as Illinois Nature Preserves and Land and Water Reserves, and we promote the best for them all!
+Over 600 ecologically important sites totaling over 110,000 acres have been protected as Illinois Nature Preserves and Land and Water Reserves, and we promote the best for them all!

 To support the Illinois Nature Preserves System by advocating for and finding increased support, resources, funding, and staff for the system and assisting local volunteer communities as they help restore and care for their Illinois biodiversity reserves.